dustinpfister/blog_posts/_posts/phaser-input-mousepointer.md

 layout: post
 categories: phaser
 id: 61
-updated: 2018-11-09 12:59:04
+updated: 2018-11-09 13:01:32
-version: 1.7
+version: 1.8
 ---

-When making a [phaser](http://phaser.io) project, unless I am making some kind of true idle game, will often need to accept input from a user somehow.
+When making a [phaser ce](https://photonstorm.github.io/phaser-ce/) project, unless I am making some kind of true idle game, will often need to accept input from a user somehow.
 When making a desktop game, the mouse is often something of interest.
-As such this post will cover how to work with pointer a pointer object that has current values from the mouse.
+As such this post will cover how to work with a mouse pointer object that has current values from the mouse via [game.input.mousePointer](https://photonstorm.github.io/phaser-ce/Phaser.Input.html#mousePointer).

 <!-- more -->